Reviews You Can Rely On

 Comfort is judged based on a combination of factors that result in a high-quality fleece we want to wear all the time.
 It often comes down to the softness of the fabric, how well a piece fits you, and your movements.
 Products that scored well in this metric were either incredibly soft, fit well, allowed excellent range of movement, or had minimal bunching.
 Products that came in at the very top were both soft to the touch and had a great fit.

 Though all the models in this review use comfortable materials, the Arc'teryx Kyanite Hoody was a tester favorite for its next-to-skin feel.
-The combination of a bunny-soft interior fleece, superior stretch, and cozy hood make this fleece stand out, with The North Face Canyonlands Hoodie coming in closely behind with a similar construction.
 The Patagonia R1 Air has a longer hem and is made of a lightweight fleece that fits snuggly to keep it from riding up, all while reducing bulk in areas where layers overlap.
-The Rab Ascendor Summit Hoody also topped the charts in this metric, largely due to its incredible fit and lack of bunching rather than the softest feel.
+The Rab Ascendor Light Hoody also topped the charts in this metric, largely due to its incredible fit and lack of bunching, also offering great feel.

 If you're seeking mobility, consider the REI Co-Op Flash Hyperstretch, which offers unencumbered movement in an affordable package.
 Unfortunately, the seams at the fabric change caused some rubbing in an otherwise high-scoring fleece in this metric.